iterorganization/IMAS-ParaView/docs/source/training.rst

 Training
 ========

-This page explains the examples shown in the IMAS-ParaView training that took place 17th and 18th of June 2025.
+This section presents a step-by-step walkthrough of the examples from the IMAS-ParaView training held on June 17–18, 2025.

 These steps assume that you have IMAS-ParaView up and running, for this see :ref:`installing`.
 It is advised to have some experience with IMAS-ParaView before starting this, so consider having a look at the instructions for :ref:`usage`.
 It is recommended to stick to the order as presented here, as the later training sections introduce more advanced concepts.